Expectancy violations theory: A First Look at Communication

 Emory Griffin, the author of A First Look at Communication Theory, analyzed unpredictability in EVT.
 His test consisted in analyzing his interaction with four students who made various requests from him.
 The students were given the pseudonyms Andre, Belinda, Charlie and Dawn.
 They start with the letters A, B, C and D to represent the increasing distance between them and Griffin when making their requests.

 Andre needed the author's endorsement for a graduate scholarship, and spoke to him from an intimate eyeball-to-eyeball distance.
 According to Burgoon's early model, Andre made a mistake when he crossed Griffin's threat threshold; the physical and psychological discomfort the lecturer might feel could have hurt his cause.
 However, later that day Griffin wrote the letter of recommendation.

 Belinda needed help with a term paper for a class with another professor, and asked for it from a 2-foot distance.
 Just as Burgoon predicted, the narrow gap between Belinda and Griffin determined him to focus his attention on their rocky relationship, and her request was declined.

 Charlie invited his lecturer to play water polo with other students, and he made the invitation from the right distance of 7 feet, just outside the range of interaction Griffin anticipated.
 However, his invitation was declined.

 Dawn launched an invitation to Griffin to eat lunch together the next day, and she did this from across the room.
 According to the nonverbal expectancy violations model, launching an invitation from across the room would guarantee a poor response, but this time, the invitation was successful.

-Griffin's attempt to apply Burgoon's original model to conversational distance between him and his students didn't meet with much success.
+Griffin's attempt to apply Burgoon's original model to conversational distance between him and his students did not meet with much success.
 The theoretical scoreboard read: